Cumulo-pro/cumulo-cosmoshub-infra/studies/tokenfactory-wasm-bindings-2026-04.md

 Gaia v26 introduced the `x/tokenfactory` module to the Cosmos Hub, enabling any account to create native tokens in a permissionless manner - no governance proposal required.
 This study documents the full operational lifecycle of a token created through a CosmWasm contract, including the admin control chain, metadata registration, and token supply management.

 The token used in this study is **CUM** (Cumulo Validator Community Token), a limited-supply token created to explore the module's capabilities in a real testnet environment.
-The token is intended as a community and engagement tool for the Cumulo validator's delegators.

 ---